-The energy sector has seen a significant transformation over the last few years, with a clear move towards cleaner energy sources.
+The energy sector has significantly transformed over the last few years, with a clear move towards cleaner energy sources.
 However, not everything that appears to be sustainable remains for time immemorial.

-This is one of the main concerns regarding the use of photovoltaic (PV) solar panels for solar power generation.
+This is one of the main concerns regarding using photovoltaic (PV) solar panels for solar power generation.
 Even though it is a long-term, renewable energy source that relies solely on solar radiation to generate electricity, they have a fixed shelf life.

 But, the good news is that PV solar panels, even after being out of use, may still be of help.
-Thus, we should make sure that no functional solar panels end up in the trash.
-Don’t throw away your old solar panels; recycle them instead!
+Thus, we should ensure that no functional solar panels are in the trash.
+Please don’t throw away your old solar panels; recycle them instead!

 In this article, we will talk about how we can recycle old solar panels.

-- 6 What Can I do to Extend the Life of My Solar Panels?
+- 7 What Can I Do to Extend the Life of My Solar Panels?

 Is it Possible to Recycle Solar Panels?